dargad/sru-lint/README.md

 Console output shows human-friendly snippets with syntax highlighting and context.
 JSON output provides structured data suitable for machine processing and integration with other tools.

 **How do I check Launchpad integration?**
-The publication-history, upload-queue, and launchpad-bug plugins integrate with Launchpad APIs to validate bug targeting, check for duplicate uploads, and verify publication status.
+The publication-history, upload-queue, launchpad-bug, and sru-template plugins integrate with Launchpad APIs to validate bug targeting, check for duplicate uploads, verify publication status, and ensure SRU bugs have proper templates.
 These plugins require network access and may be slower than